V for Vendetta (film): Music and soundtrack

-Differences between the film and the graphic novel
+Departures from the graphic novel

 The film's story was adapted from Alan Moore and David Lloyd's graphic novel V for Vendetta; this was originally published between 1982 and 1985 in the British comic anthology Warrior, and then reprinted and completed by DC.
 Moore's comics were later compiled into a graphic novel and published again in the United States under DC's Vertigo imprint and in the United Kingdom under Titan Books.

 There are several fundamental differences between the film and the original source material.
-Alan Moore's original story was created as a response to British Thatcherism in the early 1980s and was set as a conflict between a fascist state and anarchism, while the film's story was changed by the Wachowskis to fit a modern US political context.
-Alan Moore, however, charged that, in doing so, the story turned into an American-centric conflict between liberalism and neoconservatism, and abandoned the original anarchist–fascist themes.
+Alan Moore's original story was created as a response to Thatcherism and was set as a conflict between a fascist state and anarchism, while the Wachowskis changed the film's story ostensibly to fit a contemporary US political context.
+Alan Moore charged that in doing so, the story turned into an American-centric conflict between liberalism and neoconservatism, and abandoned the original anarchist–fascist themes.
 Moore states that "[t]here wasn't a mention of anarchy as far as I could see.
 The fascism had been completely defanged.
 I mean, I think that any references to racial purity had been excised, whereas actually, fascists are quite big on racial purity."
 Furthermore, in the original story, Moore attempted to maintain moral ambiguity, and not to portray the fascists as caricatures, but as realistic, rounded characters.
-The time limitations of a film meant that the story had to omit or streamline some of the characters, details, and plotlines from the original story.
+The time constraints of the film meant that the story had to omit or streamline some of the elements of the original story.

 Many of the characters from the graphic novel underwent significant changes for the film.
 V is characterised in the film as a romantic freedom fighter who shows concern over the loss of innocent life.
 However, in the graphic novel, he is portrayed as ruthless, willing to kill anyone who gets in his way.
 Evey Hammond's transformation as V's protégée is also much more drastic in the novel than in the film.
 Gordon, a very minor character in both versions, is also drastically changed.
 In the novel, Gordon is a small-time criminal who takes Evey into his home after V abandons her on the street.
 The two share a brief romance before Gordon is killed by a Scottish gang.
 In the film, however, Gordon is a well-mannered colleague of Evey's, and is later revealed to be gay.
 He is arrested by Fingermen for broadcasting a political parody on his TV program, and is later executed when a Quran is found in his possession.